Adap-Financeira/CashChat-Dashboard/frontend/README.md

 * [ ] Create a error page
 * [ ] Create whatsapp button to redirect user to whatsapp of adap
 * [ ] After a certain time with the application not used, the token is removed and then the request does not work well.
 Create a function to refresh the token in the cookie.
-* [ ] handle deletion of transaction with installments
-* [ ] handle deletion of category with transactions